kelveden/streamfire/README.md

 ==========
 [![Build Status](https://travis-ci.org/kelveden/streamfire.png?branch=master)](https://travis-ci.org/kelveden/streamfire)

-> WARNING: Very much a work-in-progress; that being said, I'm using it every day and so intend to keep updating it until it works to my satisfaction.
-So, feel free to raise issues/feature requests but bear in mind you might be ignored for a while whilst I concentrate on the functionality I want :-)

-> WARNING: Following on from the above warning - note that the source code is very much in "prototype mode" at the moment whilst I dabble with it.
-So, don't expect nice looking code or tests just yet!
-They'll be there soon though fear not :-)
+> Following on from the above warning - note that the source code is very much in "prototype mode" at the moment whilst I dabble with it.
+So, don't expect nice looking code or tests just yet.
+They'll be there soon though, fear not.

 Simple [Campfire](http://campfirenow.com) client running on nodejs to stream room output to terminal.
 Functionality: